mpv-player/mpv/DOCS/waf-buildsystem.rst

 waf build system overview
 =========================

-mpv's new build system is based on waf and it should completly replace the custom ./configure + Makefile based system inherited from MPlayer.
+mpv's new build system is based on waf and it should completely replace the custom ./configure + Makefile based system inherited from MPlayer.

 Goals and the choice of waf